 Finally, on-line automatic multi-agent plan recognition has to be performed as a part of threat analysis.
 For example, an enemy unit that is expected to attack is more important to closely observe than a unit that is only marching.
+In a civil context, an information fusion system could be used for identifying "suspicious" behavior of agents (e.g., individuals), that can be terrorist activities, smuggling, or sabotage.

-Therefore, by making a qualified estimation of the enemy's plans, we are able to assess the importance of a certain unit; and by combining importance with information uncertainty about a particular unit, the focus of attention would be inferred in order to connect high-level information need to sensor management.
-A problem is that on high levels information need is more complex and should be refined to lower abstraction levels.
-Those lower levels are have atomic components and represent comprehensible tasks for the sensor management.
+The threats of agents may be subtle, hard to discern and the observer may have limited resources.
+By making a qualified estimation of agents' plans, we are able to assess the threat of a particular agent; and by combining importance with information uncertainty about the agent, the focus of attention for sensor management could be inferred.
+In order to connect high-level information need to sensor management, the problem of refining information requests to lower abstraction levels arises.
+Those lower levels have atomic components and represent comprehensible tasks for sensor management.
 Therefore, we see a need for an automatic approach to task decomposition, task prioritization considering focus of attention, and task assignment for sensor management.

-The main purpose of this article is to connect highlevel information need, in our case the intention of an observed adversary, to the control of the sensors that are supposed to acquire the desired information.
+The main purpose of this article is to connect high-level information need, in our case the intention of an observed adversary, to the control of the sensors that are supposed to acquire the desired information.
 The information need discussed in this article originates from a hierarchical knowledge representation of the state and intention of the adversary.[12]
 A secondary purpose is to develop a generic framework for expressing the transition from information need to sensor control.
 Such a framework should be flexible enough to express various kinds of sensor management problems, including those which have multiple conflicting objectives and information need on different levels of abstraction.

 We try to make the problem of translating information need to sensor control manageable by representing need by information tasks and the control space by services.
 A similar approach is discussed in [13, 14, 15], where the sharing of sensing resources among a set of platforms (e.g., aircraft or tanks) is addressed.
-Assuming a focus on efficient interaction between sensor platforms and their operators, they propose a distributed sensor management architecture.
+Selecting a focus on efficient interaction between sensor platforms and their operators, they propose a distributed sensor management architecture.
 Their architecture is appropriate for use in network centric warfare where information should be shared among sensor platforms.
 Operator-selected so called sensor management policies ensure that the sensing resources on a platform are not used by tasks on other platforms in a way that would obstruct the mission of the platform.
 In contrast, our article is focused on a generic framework of the transition from tasks to sensor control.
 Hence, we are not assuming the use of only distributed sensor platforms.

 Another related approach is offered in [16], where a hierarchical architecture for fusion of information and decomposition and distribution of tasks is described.
-Whereas the focus there seems to be on the design of hierarchical data fusion and resource management systems, our aim is to target the significant transition from information need to information acquisition.
+Whereas the focus there seems to be on the design of integrated hierarchical data fusion and resource management systems, our aim is to target the significant transition from information need to information acquisition.